 In her essay “On The Leisure Track: Rethinking the Job Culture“, JoAnne Swanson summarizes exactly this opposite point of view:

 “Whatever else you can say about a shitty job that pays the bills, one thing’s for sure: as long as you have that job, or are busy looking for another one, you’ve got a built-in, airtight, socially acceptable excuse for any lack of progress toward your dreams in life. […] When I say I don’t want a job, I definitely don’t mean that I refuse to do anything that involves effort, or that I want to do nothing but watch TV and sleep.
 What I mean is that to the extent that it is possible, I want to find a way to use my gifts effectively without worrying about where my support will come from, and I want to help make it possible for others to use their own gifts in the same manner.
 The job culture is not designed to reward people for developing their gifts and working with love and joy; it’s designed, primarily, to concentrate wealth at the top. ”

 Currently, there is a fierce competition in science.
 People fight for grants and positions.
-As a result no one has the time to spent, say, three years to think about one problem.
-The risk is too large the she/he will not find a solution.
-In the current academic system such a long failed project would mean career suicide.
+As a result, no one has the time to spend, say, three years to think about one problem.
+The risk is too large she/he will not find a solution.
+In the current academic system, such a long failed project would mean career suicide.

 “Of all the communities available to us, there is not one I would want to devote myself to except for the society of the true seekers, which has very few living members at any one time.”

 With a universal basic income this “society of the true seekers” would get a lot of new members.